johannesschweig/BlackNWhite/README.md

 # BlackNWhite
-A Plugin for Adobe XD that changes the fill of an object (e.g. rectangle, text,...) to black or white with a keyboard shortcut.
+A Plugin for Adobe XD that changes the fill of the selected object(s) (e.g. rectangle, text,...) to black or white with a keyboard shortcut.

 - Black: